pavelakulenok/hidden-image-gallery/README.md

-# hiden gallery for images
+# Hidden gallery for images
 Application with a password for storing images and comments to them.
 * UIKit
 * UserDefaults, FileManager